GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/mosaic.rst

     The blocks layout is given by the attribute mosaic_grid.

 - dq_data <bool>
-    If True, then the input data is transformed bit-plane by bit-plane.
+    If True, then the input data is to be handled as a bit mask.
-    DQ is 8-bit planes so far.
+    DQ data arrays are 16-bit masks.

 - jfactor <list>
     Jacobian factors to conserve flux under transformation.